hharryyf/codeforcepractice/README.md

 if we cover the path on the tree in decreasing length order, if a path cover 2 types of path instead of 1, game over. https://codeforces.com/gym/101630/attachments/download/6401/20172018-acmicpc-northeastern-european-regional-contest-neerc-17-en.pdf

+# This is the end of the update of this repository, our team became the runner up of the south pacific regional contest